Approval Rules Sapphire Lifetime

 How Does This Affect Your Credit Card Strategy?

-You will most likely want to keep either the Chase Sapphire Reserve or Preferred in your wallet as long as you're in the hobby, making this rule important to your overall strategy.
-The reason you’ll want a Sapphire card is they make it possible to transfer your miles to one of their airline or hotel partners.
-With the new restrictive rules in place, though, you'll want to be smart in how you apply for Chase cards, in particular Sapphire cards.
+You will likely want to keep either the Chase Sapphire Reserve or Sapphire Preferred in your wallet as long as you are active in the points and miles hobby.
+That makes these new rules especially important to your long-term strategy.
+A Sapphire card is essential because it allows you to transfer Chase Ultimate Rewards points to airline and hotel partners.

 Importance of this Rule